symposion/roll20-shaped-scripts/README.md

 ### Selection
 You must have exactly one token that represents a character selected when running this command.

-## !shaped-list-spells, !shaped-spells
+## !shaped-spells
+* Alias !shaped-list-spells
-Displays a list of spells in the currently loaded JSON database that match the supplied criteria.
-Each spell will be a linked to either import and delete the spell, depending on whether the selected/supplied character already has that spell in their spell list or not.
+Displays a list of spells in the currently loaded database that match the supplied criteria.
+Each spell will be a link to either import and delete the spell, depending on whether the selected/supplied character already has that spell in their spell list or not.

 ### Options
-* **--character <characterID>>** If there is no token selected, you must supply a character id for the character whose spells are to be edited.
+* **--character <characterID>** If there is no token selected, you must supply a character id for the character whose spells are to be edited.
-* **--level <level>** (e.g. **--level 1**) Restrict the list to the specified level
-* **--classes <classes>** (e.g. **--classes Cleric**) Restrict the list to the specified class or classes.
-If multiple, comma-separated classes are given, it will match any spell that has any of the supplied classes
-* **--school <school>** (e.g. **--school Transmutation**) Restrict the list to the specified school of magic
-* **--oaths <oaths>** (e.g. **--oaths Ancients) Restrict the list the specified paladin oath or oaths.
-If multiple, comma-separated oaths are given, it will match any of spell that falls under any of the supplied oaths.
-Valid values are Ancients, Vengeance and Devotion
-* **--domains <domains>** (e.g. **--domains War, Light**) Restrict the list to the specified cleric domain or domains.
-If multiple, comma-separated domains are given, it will match any spell that has any of the supplied domains
-* **--patrons <patrons>** (e.g. **--patrons Archfey**) Restrict the list to the specified warlock patron or patrons.
-If multiple, comma-separated patrons are given, it will match any spell that has any of the supplied patrons.
-Valid values are Archfey, Fiend and Great Old One

 ### Selection
 You can have up to one token that represents a character selected when running this command.